rebeccaf1918/pands-project/README.md

 ![image](https://github.com/rebeccaf1918/pands-project/assets/123907810/4da42b93-c8be-4770-a872-732e612d1b11)

-By collecting this data, Fisher (and Anderson) wanted to see if it would be possible to determine or even predict the Iris species type based on the 4 above features alone.
+By collecting this data, Fisher wanted to see if it would be possible to determine or even predict the Iris species type based on the 4 above features alone.
+Using various combinations of these 4 features, Fisher created a linear discriminant model to distinguish each species type from each other.

 ## References